Home - FTSI, Inc

-FTSI recently discovered a deep-insert shimmer device on an ATM unit, even though the new NCR Tamper Resistant Card Reader (TRCR) was installed in the unit.
+FTSI often discovers deep-insert shimmer devices on ATM units.
+In this example, even though the new NCR Tamper Resistant Card Reader (TRCR) was installed in the unit, a deep insert shimmer was discovered.

 deep_insert_shimmer